-Rabbi Marla J. Feldman, Executive Director (email@example.com, 212.650.4050), has been with WRJ since January 2012.
-Previously, she was the URJ Director of Development and Director of the Commission on Social Action of Reform Judaism.
+Rabbi Marla J. Feldman, Executive Director (email@example.com, 212.650.4050), has been with WRJ since 2012, having previously served as the Director of Development for the URJ and Director of the Commission on Social Action of Reform Judaism.
 She is a Reform rabbi, ordained at HUC-JIR in 1985, and a lawyer, receiving her JD from University of Florida in 1993.
-She is the author of numerous articles and publications and has served on the boards of many non-profits dedicated to social justice and has led or participated in social action missions throughout North America, Israel, Africa, and elsewhere around the world.
+She is the author of numerous articles and publications and has served on the boards of many non-profits dedicated to social justice.
+Feldman has led or participated in social action missions throughout North America, Israel, Africa, and elsewhere around the world.
 In her spare time, she writes feminist modern Midrash.

 Robin Cohen, MBA, Manager of Operations (firstname.lastname@example.org, 212.650.4056), oversees the day-to-day operations and board management for WRJ.
 She holds a Bachelor of Science degree in Communications and a Master’s degree in Business Administration.
 Robin is a former synagogue executive director and development director within the reform movement and served as the interim executive director for WRJ in 2011.
 While she was raised in South Florida, Robin has also lived in Atlanta, GA and Philadelphia, PA.
 She loves cooking and baking, teaching others about essential oils, eating Mint Chocolate Chip ice cream and is a very proud Penn State Mom.